PBRT/timgur/README.md

 A lot of externals librairies are used in this project for differents goals:

 1. UI : [VelocityJS](http://julian.com/research/velocity/) for handling the logic business animations, [React-Motion](https://github.com/chenglou/react-motion) for handling the Page transition animation.
-I initially wanted to use it for animating the swiping between cards as well.
+I initially wanted to use it for animating the swiping between cards as well but instead I used [SwingJS](https://github.com/gajus/swing), a swiping lib build on top of [HammerJS](http://hammerjs.github.io/).

 2. Logic: [Redux](http://redux.js.org/) for managing the App State and API request.
 It's giving the current state of the whole app.
 All the action dispatched are visible thanks to the [Redux Logger Middleware](https://github.com/fcomb/redux-logger).
 The [Redux Thunk Middleware](https://github.com/gaearon/redux-thunk) is enabling function to be dispatched as well(useful for API calls).
 [React](https://facebook.github.io/react/) is simply used for the UI components and is mapped to [Redux](http://redux.js.org/) events with [React-Redux](https://github.com/rackt/react-redux).